magento/devdocs/guides/m2devgde/v1.0.0.0/integration/integration-auth.md

 Hello

-There are two ways to authenticate the third-party system with Magento:
+You can authenticate a third-party system with Magento in any of the following ways:

 *  (Preferred) Using a secure, cloud-based OAuth workflow